zache5/Fintech-Finder/README.md

 from web3 import Web3, and
 w3 = Web3(Web3.HTTPProvider('HTTP://127.0.0.1:7545'))

+## Usage
+The code creates a Fintech Finder customer interface and includes wallet operations.
+The customer's Ethereum wallet and account information is provided to the application.
+The following steps outline how to use the code: Create a variable named account and set it equal to a call on the generate_account function.
+This function will create the customer's HD wallet and Ethereum account.
+In the Streamlit sidebar section of the code, define a st.sidebar.write function to display the balance of the customer's account.
+Inside this function, call the get_balance function and pass it the customer's Ethereum account.address.

 ## Setting up the Environment
 In order to set up the environment, you'll need to: